category with duals (list of them)

-Given a monoidal category , the Picard group of is the group of isomorphism classes of objects that have an inverse under the tensor product – the line objects.
+Given a monoidal category , the Picard group of is the group of isomorphism classes of invertible objects, those that have an inverse under the tensor product – the line objects.
 Equivalently, this is the decategorification of the Picard 2-group, the maximal 2-group inside a monoidal category.

 The Picard group is indeed a group: First, if and are elements of , then is still locally free of rank as can be seen by taking intersections of the trivializing covers.
 So is closed under tensor product.

 There is an identity element, since .
 The tensor product is associative.

 Lastly, given any invertible sheaf we check that is its inverse.
 Consider .

 Suppose that is an integral scheme over a field.
 The correspondence between Cartier divisors and invertible sheaves? is given by .
 If is represented by , then is -submodule of , the sheaf of quotients, generated by on .
 Under our assumptions, this map is an isomorphism between the Cartier class divisor group and Picard group, but for a general scheme it is only injective.
 Under the additional assumptions that is separated and locally factorial, we get an isomorphism between the class divisor group and .